-Family Day

-Good Friday

-Easter Monday

-Victoria Day

-Canada Day

-Labour Day

-Thanksgiving Day
+Easter Monday Thanksgiving Day

-Remembrance Day
+Victoria Day Remembrance Day

-Christmas Day
+Canada Day Christmas Day

 Boxing Day

-- (a) Any other holiday proclaimed as a holiday by the federal, provincial or municipal governments for the locality in which an employee is working shall also be a paid holiday. - (b) And one floating day, the scheduling of which shall be arranged by mutual agreement.
+- (a) Any other holiday proclaimed as a holiday by the federal, provincial or municipal governments for the locality in which an employee is working shall also be a paid holiday. - (b) And one floating day, the scheduling of which shall be arranged by mutual agreement. - (c) All employees are eligible for holiday pay effective their first day of employment. - (d) An employee must maintain their employment relationship with the employer following a holiday to be eligible for holiday pay or time in lieu.